pedropereirahg/mlp/README.md

   The data files in the path must be *.txt* files with one number (a double) per row.
 Please notice that the *expectOutput* (variable) contains the output of your MLP.
 The output file contains the error calculation using a simple mean.

   The expected outputs matrix is generated based on the file names.
 Taking as an example a problem P with three inputs {S, X, Z} in which P = {S, X, Z}.
-One of the solutions for the problem P is caracter S. Modeling this problem computationally, we can assume that the three inputs will be an ordered vector [S, X, Z].
+One of the solutions for the problem P is character S. Modeling this problem computationally, we can assume that the three inputs will be an ordered vector [S, X, Z].
 Still, to be able to making calculations inside MLP network, we must convert that alphanumeric characters for numbers.
 For this problem, we choose to represent the letters with significant bits.
 Finally the character S can be represented by S = [1, 0, 0] array.
 Following the same logic, the X char would be X = [0, 1, 0] and Z = [0, 0, 1].

   | S | X | Z ||
   |---|---|---|--|